gportay/cqfd6/README.md

 The local `~/.ssh` directory is also mapped to the corresponding directory in the build container.
-This effectively enables SSH agent forwarding so a build can, for example, pull authenticated git repos.
+This effectively enables SSH agent forwarding so a build can, for example, pull authenticated git repositories.

 ### Terminal job control

 When `cqfd` runs a command as the unprivileged user that called it in the first place, `su(1)` is used to run the command.
-This brings a limitation for processes that require a controlling terminal (such as an interactive shell), as `su` will prevent the command executed from having one.
+This brings a limitation for processes that require a controlling terminal (such as an interactive shell), as `su` will prevent the command executed from having one on very old version os `su` ([see][0b69ccba9000b9298c8f0b39416884c697b50a38]).

 ```
 $ cqfd bash